ramgorthi04/gist/code_hints.md

 ### Show a graph/chart
 FUCKING NAME YOUR FILE `query_visualization.png`
 ```
+import matplotlib
+matplotlib.use('Agg')  # Use non-interactive Agg backend for PNG file generation
 import matplotlib.pyplot as plt

 <write code here to prepare data for plotting>